 Look out for mealybugs and keep children and pets away from the plant.

 All parts of the plant are toxic if ingested.
+Details on the Poisonous periwinkle.

 It’s also a good idea to wear gloves when handling the plant or thoroughly wash your hands afterward.